sbliefnick1/fauteuil/README.md

 `default_timezone` under `[core]`
   - Make sure that `/var/nfsshare/dags` exists to store the DAGs in as specified in `config/airflow.cfg`
+  - Check `script/entrypoint.sh` because many of the `config/airflow.cfg`
+  settings we override using environment variables
 - Deploy
   - `$ docker stack deploy -c docker-compose.yml -c dev.yml airflow`
+  - You can chain together `.yml` files when deploying in order to extend or override settings in the previous file
 - Verify
   - `$ docker service ls`
   - Go to your server's IP address in a web browser and add `:9090` to see the